Moving to Thailand from the USA: tips for a smooth relocation in 2026

 3. Expert visa

-Best suited for: Foreign experts invited by Thai institutions or government agencies.
+Best suited for: foreign experts invited by Thai institutions or government agencies.

 This visa streamlines entry for professionals with recognized expertise.
 You must have an invitation from a Thai institution and documentation proving your qualifications.
 Duration depends on the project or contract length.